Suicide prevention: Medication

 Common treatments may include antidepressants, antianxiety, antipsychotics, stimulants, mood stabilizers, and all kinds of SSRI medications.
 Alongside medications, a health team often includes therapy and other beneficial resources to support good outcomes for individuals and their communities.

-The medication lithium may be useful in certain situations to reduce the risk of suicide.
-Specifically, it is effective at lowering the risk of suicide in those with bipolar disorder and major depressive disorder.
 Some antidepressant medications may increase suicidal ideation in some patients under certain conditions.
 Medical professionals advise supervision and communication during the usage of these medications.
 In case of a psychiatrist prescribes any of the medications, the problem would be taken to the field of psychiatry, with its own contexts and plannings, that are usually more rigid than those of other fields.

 It is also important that, in a proportion of cases of use of drugs to prevent suicide, a "paradoxical reaction" can happen, consisting of an increase in suicidal intention, mainly on the following occasions: the beginning of the period of taking the medication, any change of dose to adjust it, and the end of its intake period (its abandonment or discontinuation).
-Therefore, a bigger caution is recommended at that times.
+Therefore, a bigger caution is recommended at those times.

+Lithium

+Lithium is proven to reduce the risk of suicide in mood disorders by 87% in randomized double-blind placebo-controlled trials.
+Lithium has been shown to reduce the risk of suicide in people with major depression or bipolar disorder to close to the same level as that of the general population.
+It is thought to exert this effect by treating the underlying mood disorder and through a reduction in impulsivity and aggressiveness.
+In addition to its effect on suicide, lithium use lowers the risk of death from any cause in people with mood disorders.
+The increased presence of trace amounts of lithium in drinking water is correlated with lower overall suicide rates, especially among men.